Event Experience Details

-At the end of the day, you’ll be spending the night with your fellow participants at your home away from home - the 3-Day camp at Suburban Collection Showplace.
+At the end of the day, you’ll be spending the night with your fellow participants at your home away from home — the 3-Day camp at Harvest Park.
 Here, you can enjoy a hot meal, a hot shower, medical care and a place to rest, share stories and be entertained.

 Friday night, you’ll enjoy an Italian pasta dinner and entertainment with your fellow participants.

-Then Saturday night (4:30 p.m. - 8:30 p.m.), get together with your friends and family (but please, leave the pets at home) for a big party.
-We’ll have games and entertainment for adults and kids.
-Saturday night’s dinner (BBQ chicken with mac & cheese, or black bean burgers) in the dining area at camp is for participants only and seating for visitors will be limited, so please remind your friends and family to bring a picnic blanket and dinner.
-All visitors must depart camp by 8:30 p.m.
+Then Saturday night at 7:00 p.m., we’ll be throwing a party celebrating our 150th walk this year.
+You won’t want to miss this!
+You can invite your friends and family to visit from 4:00 p.m. - 8:00 p.m. but please, leave the pets at home.
+Saturday night’s dinner (BBQ chicken with mac & cheese, or black bean burgers) plus the special reunion treats are for participants only and seating for visitors will be limited, so ask your friends and family to bring a picnic blanket and dinner.
+All visitors must depart camp by 8:00 p.m.

 Camp Recycling: On average, the 3-Day creates approximately 100 cubic yards of trash and 70 cubic yards of recyclables.
 We’re asking for your help in making pink the new green by making our recycling more effective.
 Please make sure your garbage, food waste and recyclables are placed in the proper containers.
 Also, if you bring along items that you plan to dispose of after the event, please take those items home to throw out - don't leave them behind for the crew members to haul away.
 Thanks for joining us in this effort!

 3-Day Lounge: Kick back and relax!
-Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar, spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Dreams treat if a kind supporter treated you.
-Show your registration confirmation for the 2016 3-Day and you’ll get a special gift, only available at the Lounge .
+Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar (Friday only), spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Treat if a kind supporter treated you.

-If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:
+If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up any legacy pins you have earned, such as: